 The climate crisis is one of the defining issues of our time, and we are dedicated to minimizing our impact by decarbonizing the business and maintaining healthy ecosystems.
 We have set ambitious targets to reduce emissions across our entire value chain, from the materials we source and resource-efficient production, to sustainable innovations, and circular solutions during and after use.
 Our commitment is to reach net zero greenhouse gas emissions by 2050.
 Necessary steps toward achieving fossil fuel-free production and low-carbon materials and products well ahead of this date have been initiated.
 Our business depends on healthy and functioning ecosystems, and we are committed to respecting biodiversity by responsibly using natural resources.
-We engage, contribute, and collaborate with various stakeholders to tackle global deforestation, plastics, waste, and water chalsumption, increased resource efficiency, and a more circular society.
+We engage, contribute, and collaborate with various stakeholders to tackle global deforestation, plastics, waste, and water challenges.
+In addition, we explore new circular solutions focused on Reduce, Reuse and Recycle.
+This will contribute to sustainable consumption, increased resource efficiency, and a more circular society.